Barcelona and Argentina football star Lionel Messi is to face a tax evasion trial in Spain, a judge recently ruled.

 Fans of the famous BBC show Blackadder may be surprised to discover that the real-life World War One counterpart of Captain Blackadder was a Scottish chartered accountant.

 Things are loooking up for Argentinean striker Lionel Messi.
-Not only did he score his first World Cup goal last week in eight years, but he's also got his tax charges dropped.
+Not only did he score his first World Cup goal last week in eight years, but he's also maybe on his way to having his tax charges dropped.